Secrets and tips on promoting your website and blog

 Do not make the visitor scroll

 When first visiting a web page, most visitors do not scroll down.
 Keep the important and eye-catching information on the first viewable page.
-If your page has a lot of information, create bookmark links in the first section so visitors can jump to what interests them.
-Finally, never make a visitor scroll horizontal, a web page that scrolls left-to-right causes frustration and most visitors will not even realize they need to scroll and leave.
+If your page has lots of information, create bookmark links in the first section for visitors to jump to what interests them on the page.
+Finally, never make a visitor scroll horizontal.
+A web page that scrolls left-to-right causes frustration, and most visitors will not even realize they need to scroll and leave.

 Keep your headers small

 The top headers of all your pages should be small, at most one to two inches in height.
-A large header will make the visitor scroll down on every page and is often distracting for users who visit the site frequently.
+A large header makes the visitor scroll down on every page and is often distracting for users who visit the site frequently.

 Test with other monitors and browser

 Not all users have the same browser, monitor, or computer.
-Make sure your web page looks good on all computers and monitors.
-A page displayed on a 17" monitor will look different when displayed on a smaller 15" monitor or laptop display.
+Make sure your web pages look good on all computers and monitors.
+A page displayed on a 17" monitor looks different when that displayed on a smaller 15" monitor or laptop.
 Consider using online tests to see how your web page looks with different browsers.

 Test with other devices